-I like the other recipes, but (1) egg yolk does great for mascara, but I like to make more at once and not have to worry about it introducing bacteria into my eye.
-(2) The other recipe tends to run on warm days.
+I like the other recipes, but (1) egg yolk does great for mascara, but I like to make more at once and not have to worry about it going bad quickly.
+(2) The other recipe I try to use tends to run on warm days.

 So, I’ve been playing and tweaking.
-I actually had a wonderful store called Revelation Health ask me to make some for them.
-I made a batch – it was great at first, but got too thick after a day.
+I made a batch and it was great at first, but got too thick after a day.
 I made another batch, but it didn’t sit on the lashes as much as I liked.
-Agh!
-Well, the recipe below is my final recipe.
+Finally, the recipe below is my final recipe.
 You may still need to tweak things a little if it’s too thick, too runny, depending on how well you measure your ingredients, but I’ll give you tips on how to do that too.

-You really can have a natural, homemade mascara that works well and it pure and healthy for you!!
-YEA!
+You really can have a natural, homemade mascara that works well and it pure and healthy for you!
+Wonderful!
 Out of all my products, this is the only one I kept going back and forth on with store bought and homemade.
 I’m finally happy and I hope you will be too.